-Since the last election, Republican elected officials are working tirelessly to fulfill the promises they made to Ohio families – and they are already making tremendous strides.
-From implementing pro-growth policies and establishing a jobs-friendly environment that put bigger paychecks in our pocket to revitalizing our education system at every level, Ohio is becoming the best state to work and raise a family.
+Since the last election, Republican elected officials have worked tirelessly to fulfill the promises they made to Ohio families – and they've made tremendous strides.
+From implementing pro-growth policies and establishing a jobs-friendly environment that put bigger paychecks in our pockets, to revitalizing our education system at every level, Republicans have made Ohio one of the best states to work and raise a family.

-From the cars in our driveways, to jet engines and even Wilson footballs, Ohioans build it all.
-Our state is the headquarters to some of the most well-known businesses and restaurants in the country.
+From the cars in our driveways, to jet engines, and even Wilson footballs, Ohioans build it all.
+Our state is headquarters to some of the most well-known businesses and restaurants in the country.
 We’re on the cutting edge of oil and natural gas production from huge shale deposits.
 And we have Republican elected leaders that are getting government out of the way so Ohioans can continue to do great things and allow more businesses to locate here and employ Ohio families.

 Devoted to the Republican Party and to Ohio, Jane Timken was elected Chairman of the Ohio Republican Party on January 6, 2017.
 She previously served as Vice-Chairman of the Stark County Republican Party, where she was responsible for fundraising efforts, candidate recruitment, volunteer engagement, campaign logistics, and implementation of strategy.
 At the 40th Republican National Convention in Tampa, Jane was a Congressional District 16 Delegate and Co-Chairman of the Sub-Committee Restoring Constitutional Government.